Soostone/katip/katip/README.md

   mechanisms (`System.Log.Filter`), whereas Katip focuses more on convention (`Verbosity` specifies how much key/value data gets through, `Severity` specifies if the log gets through at all).
-* Both support file-handle based log output out of the box.
-* Katip is released alongside a ready-to-use log handler for ElasticSearch.

 ## Contributors